hellokaton/just-icon/README.md

 ```

 > [!TIP]
-> Use descriptive words like "glass-like", "minimalist", "vibrant gradients", and "soft pastel hues" for better results!
+> Pro tip: Use descriptive words like "glass-like", "minimalist", "vibrant gradients", and "soft pastel hues" for better results!

 ### 🛠️ Command Reference